 You can then push the card inwards that will activate the quick release freeing it to be easily yet carefully pulled out.
 Keep in mind the cards contact points underneath as you want to avoid scratching/ damaging the card during removal/insertion.

 Once removed the cards contact points can be wiped on your pants, top or rag and then re-inserted/ seated, console closed and powered up again.

-If for some reason this does not fix your problem you will need to either burn a new image onto the same card, or source a replacement card with the image/software for your specific model pandora's box pre-installed.
+If for some reason this doesn't fix your problem, you will need to either burn a new image onto the same card, or source a replacement card with the image/software for your specific model pandora's box pre-installed.